People-positive organizing: Proposing an alternative perspective on “new organizational forms”

 In today’s dynamic and complex world, organizations across sectors are increasingly experimenting with alternatives to traditional bureaucratic and hierarchical organizing.
 Some practitioners and scholars are fascinated by "new organizational forms" and related success stories of "less-hierarchical", "self-managing", and "agile" organizing.
 Others claim that it is impossible to coordinate complex work effectively without bureaucratic rules and hierarchical structures.
 The current debate about "new organizational forms" leaves little room for nuanced arguments, offering limited inspiration and guidance as to how collective effort could be coordinated differently yet effectively.

 This thesis explores "new organizational forms" through three qualitative studies: a case study of a Swedish software company, a systematic literature review, and a study of the practitioner discourse.
 Integrating insights across these studies, the thesis proposes an alternative perspective on "new organizational forms", inviting to understand and design them in more nuanced, imaginative, and practically relevant ways.
-This perspective highlights that "new organizational forms" may be less about the structural features they are moving away from—think less-hierarchical, self-managing, de-centralized—but more about the assumptions about human beings they are being built upon and the alternative purposes, principles, and practices of coordination they are moving towards.
+The proposed "people-positive" perspective highlights that "new organizational forms" may be less about the structural features they are moving away from—think less-hierarchical, self-managing, de-centralized—but more about the assumptions about human beings they are being built upon and the alternative purposes, principles, and practices of coordination they are moving towards.

 Utveckla innovationsförmåga i det framväxande ekosystemet kring självkörande fordon - Fas II